 For more information on exploration activities, please read our “Drilling Activity Fact Sheet”.

 Chalice takes its environmental responsibilities seriously and is committed to achieving excellence in environmental management through understanding the sensitivities of working within the Avon region.

 No exploration has been conducted within the Julimar State Forest area to date.

 Chalice is now seeking approval to conduct low impact, non-ground disturbing exploration activities on granted tenements located within the State Forest area.
 Chalice is seeking approval to explore less than 10% of the State Forest area.

 These ‘Stage 1’ activities will have little-to-no impact on the environment as they do not involve disturbance of vegetation or native fauna, and can be completed on foot or along existing tracks via quad bike.
-The duration of the programs in any given location is short (days rather than weeks) therefore the impact on community usage of the area will also be minimal.
+The duration of the programs in any given location is short (days rather than weeks) therefore the impact on community and recreational usage of the area should not be interrupted.

 There are strict provisions governing exploration and mining in Western Australia, as well as legislation and a large number of supporting regulations under the environment portfolio.

 For more information on our Environmental framework please refer to our “Chalice Environmental Fact Sheet”.

 All community feedback will be carefully considered when deciding how to proceed with exploration programs and all reasonable measures will be made to ensure a satisfactory solution is achieved for all parties.

 Please refer to our "Community Feedback Information Sheet" for further information.